D-side/digital-garden/_notes/Archaic user interfaces.md

 ## The economic incentive

-TODO: for lack of portable flexible mechanisms, the industry has gotten accustomed to selling every narrowly-scoped implementation as a major feature, it's easy to suspect an economic incentive under it, but it's probably just the easiest way to go about the low-hanging features
+TODO: for lack of portable flexible mechanisms, the industry has gotten accustomed to selling every narrowly-scoped implementation as a major feature, it's easy to suspect an economic incentive under it, but it's probably just the easiest way to go about the low-hanging features, adhering to existing standards requires researching them first and ain't nobody got time for that

 > [[Futurisms]]